phel-lang/phel-composer-plugin/README.md

-# phel-composer-plugin
+# Composer plugin for the Phel language

-Composer plugin for the Phel language
+This is the composer plugin for the [Phel](http://phel-lang.org) language.